[1] 2.225074e-308

 fastqq::qqlog(my_precomputed_neglog10_pvalues)

-The most elegant solution is the one that requires the least from the user: accept the test statistic directly, and perform the conversion to −log₁₀(p) internally using log-space arithmetic that never requires the intermediate p-value to be representable as a double.
+The cleanest solution: accept the test statistic directly and convert to −log₁₀(p) internally using log-space arithmetic, so the intermediate p-value never needs to exist as a double.

 fastqq::qqchisq1(my_chisq_statistics)

-The mathematics here are straightforward but easy to overlook.
-R’s pchisq function accepts a log.p = TRUE argument that returns log(p) rather than p.
+R’s pchisq accepts a log.p = TRUE argument that returns log(p) instead of p.
 From there:

-This never computes p itself — only its logarithm, which remains a perfectly ordinary floating-point number even when the p-value it encodes would be 10⁻⁵⁰⁰.
-A χ² statistic of approximately 2303 (on 1 degree of freedom) corresponds to a p-value around 10⁻⁵⁰⁰, far beyond R’s double-precision floor.
+This never computes p itself, only its logarithm, which stays a perfectly ordinary floating-point number even when the p-value it encodes would be 10⁻⁵⁰⁰.
+A χ² statistic of about 2303 (on 1 degree of freedom) corresponds to a p-value around 10⁻⁵⁰⁰, far below R’s double-precision floor.
 Naively, pchisq(2303, 1, lower.tail = FALSE) returns 0.
-Via log-space, it returns the correct −log₁₀(p) of approximately 502:
+Via log-space, it gives the correct −log₁₀(p) of about 502:

 -pchisq(2303, 1, lower.tail = FALSE, log.p = TRUE) / log(10)